monikase/AI_Ethics/Fairness_Implementation_Playbook/1_Fair_AI_Scrum_Toolkit.md

 <a id="planning"></a>
 ## 3️⃣ Sprint Planning & Execution Framework
 → Allocate and deliver fairness work systematically.

+Having an explicit fairness task taxonomy helps teams recognize the full scope of fairness work required.

 🔗 **Playbook Connection**
 - Fairness Audit → informs which features are high-risk